Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2020.

 There's no shortage of talented budget speakers on the market, so it takes something really special to top our list.
 Needless to say, these Elacs sound sensational for the money.

 At 34cm tall, they're a relatively compact single-wired design and use a 5.25cm aramid fibre mid/bass driver partnered with a 2.5cm cloth dome tweeter.
 The only downside is you've only got one vinyl finish (black ash) to choose from.
+But we're pretty certain you can live with that.

 Read the full review: Elac Debut B5.2